 "Another favorite of French women is a good blush, to accentuate their healthy skin," says de Fontbrune.
 He notes that cream blushes are preferred because they look natural and are easier to apply.
 "Discreet and never too vibrant—a touch of rose or pink on the apple of the cheek can brighten up the face."

 Take Extra-Good Care of Your Lashes

 "They'll never go without adding a good curl to the eyelashes.
-French women always use a lash conditioner," says De Fontbrune, noting that lashes are a very important part of a French woman's beauty routine.
-Talika offers an amazing lash conditioner that promote growth and thickness.
+French women always use a lash conditioner," says de Fontbrune, noting that lashes are a very important part of a French woman's beauty routine.
+Talika offers an amazing lash conditioner that promotes growth and thickness.
 "She'll always carry a tube of mascara in her purse," he says.

 Go Bold With Your Lips

-De Fontbrune continues: "1944 Paris is the latest brand to appear on the market and is the epitome of French chic because its matte lipstick is very pigmented and comes in many different non-drying, bright shades."
+De Fontbrune continues: "1944 Paris is the epitome of French chic because its matte lipstick is very pigmented and comes in many different non-drying, bright shades."

 Keep scrolling to see the beauty must-haves de Fontbrune says French women can't live without.